 Osteopathy is a hands-on system of health care that that recognises the important link between the structure of your body and how it functions.
-It has been found to be effective for back and neck pain, some forms of headaches, shoulder pain and other joint pain.
+It was developed in the late 19th Century by Andrew Taylor Still an American doctor.

-Osteopathy is holistic.
-An osteopath looks at other related areas as well as the injured area as they are interested in how the body has compensated or adapted to an injury.
+Osteopathy has a holistic approach.
+Osteopaths look at other related areas as well as the injured area as they are interested in how the body has compensated or adapted to an injury.
+Sometimes significant areas of restriction may be located some distance away from the painful area and need to be released to help change to occur.
 Gentle work on muscles, ligaments, soft tissues, nerves and sometimes visceral organs are used to address the cause of the problem rather than just provide relief from symptoms.

-If you have a chronic condition you may be illegible for a Medicare rebate for up to five consultations per year.
+If you have a chronic condition you may be illegible for a Medicare rebate for up to five consultations per calendar year.
+This is called an EPC referral and can significantly reduce the cost of treatments.
 See your GP for more information.